 permission deniedmessages saying the system cannot write to disk into either of these directories or files below because they’re read-only.

 This has not been reported by users but occasionally showed up during testing.
 There’s a lot of potential reasons for this and it is still subject to investigation as to what’s the most likely/most frequent reason to cause this.

-ZRAM does never sync to disk unless you stop it (doing so syncs to and then unmounts the ZRAM directories).
+ZRAM does never sync to disk unless you stop it (doing so syncs every file that changed to and then unmounts the ZRAM directories).
 On next start, it’ll not copy these to RAM again so little RAM usage.